the1lab/1lab/src/1Lab/Path.lagda.md

 <details>
 <summary>
-**Aside**: A brief comment on the meanings of "equal", "identical" and "identified", and how we refer to inhabitants of path types.
+A brief comment on the meanings of "equal", "identical" and "identified", and how we refer to inhabitants of path types.
 </summary>